Paintings

 Ships

 The story of greedy corporations slowly bleeding the environment.
 Like ships passing in the night, we hardly notice.
-If and when we do, changing their course is arduous with more in the wings to take its place.
+If and when we do, changing their course is arduous with more corporations in the wings to take its place.

 Black White Red Series